chrisshroba/rgx/README.md

 some_command | ./rgx <pattern>
 ```

-It isn't trivial to extract text matching a certain regex from a string or stdout of some command. `grep` is a fantastic tool but it always prints the entire matched line.
 This tool takes a pattern and a string (or reads from stdin if a string is not provided), and outputs the first capture group from each line of the input.

+Note: This is similar but not identical to `grep -oE`, which prints out the entire matched portion of the input, as opposed to just the captured group.

 ### Some examples of the tool in use: